marina-dunn/SENG499/README.md

 Processed data format:
 sample number, facial feature, x:y, x:y, ...

+Classified Images (/media/identified_gestures/)
+Classes: Smiles, Neutral, Frown, Other

+Other - gestures that do not fit into any category or have some object obscuring the face

+First pass, good selection of smiles and neutral.
+May need more frowning samples.
+Often neutral class can contain some abiguity so should be passed over again.

 Processed data points are currently relative to first data point (x0 - x:y0 - y).
 Some ideas for other point references, center of cluster (k-means), mean point.
 Could also repfresent points at distance angle from a mean point (could perhaps identify convex or concave curve of mouth)